MuhammadHaaris278/MuhammadHaaris278/README.md

     <img src="https://github.com/user-attachments/assets/c0cad1e5-d124-45f0-8a1e-a5c7a95db213" alt="Haaris Banner" width="500"/>
   </a>
 </p>

 ---

-### 🌟 About Me
+### ✨ About Me

-- 🧠 **AI Whisperer** – If machines could talk, I’d be their best friend.
+- 🧬 **AI Tinkerer** – Crafting neural magic, from whispering to transformers.
+If there's a model to fine-tune, I'm on it.
-- 🎨 **Web Alchemist** – Pixels and code are my paintbrush and canvas.
+- 🧩 **Web Craftsman** – Sculpting interactive, pixel-perfect interfaces using modern stacks and creative intuition.
-- 🎮 **Gamer at Heart** – Debugging in the day, Tekken combos at night.
+- ⚔️ **Code Warrior by Day, Tekken Slayer by Night** – Living that dual life of debugging and dishing out juggles.
-- 📚 **Forever a Student** – Tech evolves faster than my WiFi disconnects, so I’m always learning.
+- 🧠 **Relentless Learner** – In the ever-evolving universe of tech, I chase mastery like a main quest.

-I'm a **Generative AI & Web Development enthusiast** from **Lahore, Pakistan**, passionate about building cool tools, smart assistants, and anything that mixes creativity with code.
-I live and breathe development, and occasionally yell at bugs (lovingly).
+I'm a **Generative AI and Full-Stack Web Developer** from **Lahore, Pakistan**, blending logic with creativity to build smart systems, intelligent assistants, and intuitive user experiences.
+Whether it's orchestrating backend engines or prototyping AI pipelines, I'm always pushing boundaries and refining my craft.

 ---